soulspace-org/overarch/doc/design.md

    the automatic selection of content, e.g.
    * :relations to select all relations for the referenced model elements
    * :related to select all elements for the referenced relations
-   * :transitive or :convex-hull to select all elements reachable from the referenced elements
-   * a map of selection criteria on the element attributes

-   It might make sense to combine (some of) these include options.

    Some views are rendered in a hierachical way, where only some top level elements have to be specified, and the content of these top level elements